adelheidsoftware/adelheid-website/src/content/posts/how-to-set-up-mediawiki-using-apache.md

   DocumentRoot /var/www/html/mediawiki
   ServerName <IP/domain of host machine>
   ServerAlias <alternative URLs to go to your wiki>
+#  ErrorDocument 404 /404.html # Uncomment this line if you want to create a custom 404 page placed in the document root

   <Directory /var/www/html/mediawiki/>
     Options +FollowSymlinks
     AllowOverride All